Bridget Redmond: Political career

-Despite being thrown into politics on a mandate of continuing the moderate politics associated with the John and William Redmond, she instead threw herself into the radical right-wing politics of Eoin O'Duffy and the Blueshirts, who at that moment in time were fighting on behalf of Cumann na nGaedheal in a proxy battle with the Irish Republican Army, themselves fighting on behalf of Fianna Fáil.
-The Blueshirts, Cumann na nGaedhael and the National Centre Party would merge together in 1933 to form Fine Gael.
-In 1933 Redmond publicly expressed the view that a thirty-two county republic was impossible, and accused the Government of driving the two sections of Ireland further apart.
+Despite being thrown into politics on a mandate of continuing the moderate politics associated with John and William Redmond, she instead threw herself into the radical right-wing politics of Eoin O'Duffy and the Blueshirts, who at that moment in time were fighting on behalf of Cumann na nGaedheal in a proxy battle with the Irish Republican Army, themselves fighting on behalf of Fianna Fáil.
+The Blueshirts, Cumann na nGaedhael and the National Centre Party merged in 1933 to form Fine Gael.
+In 1933 Redmond publicly expressed the view that a thirty-two-county republic was impossible, and accused the Government of driving the two sections of Ireland further apart.
 Redmond declared that she would never stand for a twenty-six county republic as there were as many men in the North who were just as good nationalists as those in the south and they should not be ignored.
 She also chastised Éamon de Valera for his tolerance of the actions of the IRA.

 Over the course of her career in the Dáil, Redmond was most active when commentating on legislation affecting housing and social conditions.
 Other areas she was involved with were education, the place of women in the 1937 constitution and on the declaration of an Irish republic in 1948.

 Redmond died on 3 May 1952 at her mother's residence in Athgarvan, near Newbridge, County Kildare.
 She was 47 at the time and had been ill for a number of weeks.
 Her death brought an end to sixty-one years of parliamentary representation in Waterford by the Redmond family.